 We began to get acquainted with the wildlife.
 Huntsmen spiders (of a reasonable size) seemed to be everywhere, hiding in little flaps of the tent ready to give Erin and I a fright when we rolled down a window.

-Ants were fairly large, and wasps were fairly common but didn’t cause any problems unless they were hassled – like when Skye picked one up!
+Ants were fairly large, and wasps were common but didn’t cause any problems unless they were hassled – like when Skye picked one up!
 Every time we drove into our camp bunny rabbits scarpered in all directions.
 It was lovely.

 Once I was feeling better we decided to explore the area a little bit, which is how we ended up in Sofala.